Have you ever wondered how to make money from the free bets offered by bookmakers?

 It’s a common misconception that you can only do matched betting on the signup offers.
 Nothing could be further from the truth and the signup offers are just the beginning.

-You’ll find all kinds of free bet offers and many other types too in the Profit Accumulator Reloads section.
+You’ll find all kinds of free bet offers and many other types too in the Outplayed Reloads section.

 As soon as you sign up to bookies they may start sending you emails for free bets offers.